akichutkin/Mindset_Data_Debiasing/README.md

+[imported from gitlab.infk.ethz.ch]
-#MindSet: A human-centric approach to debias your data
+## MindSet: A human-centric approach to debias your data

 ## Short description